 Want to keep up to date with the latest news?
 Subscribe to our monthly newsletter (only in Dutch) from Museum De Lakenhal.subscribe to newsletter

-Restoration work is focusing on the seventeenth-century 'Laecken-Halle' and the courtyard known as the Achterplaets.
+Restoration work is focusing on the seventeenth-century 'Laecken-Halle' and the courtyard known as the Achterplaats.
 The project’s architects have undertaken to restore the noble simplicity of this majestic cloth hall to its former splendour and increase the visibility of the building’s original H-shaped floorplan.
-Reinstating the central inner courtyard, the Achterplaets, will create an open orientation space from which there will be access to the museum’s individual units: the new exhibition wing and the Laecken-Halle and Papevleugel, housing the permanent collection.
+Reinstating the central inner courtyard, the Achterplaats, will create an open orientation space from which there will be access to the museum’s individual units: the new exhibition wing and the Laecken-Halle and Papevleugel, housing the permanent collection.

 Museum Director Meta Knol wrote the Restoration Vision Statement, outlining essentials such as the starting point for the programme of restoration (in Dutch):